hmchen47/DataScience/ML/MLNN-Hinton/11-Hopfield.md

   </div>

 + Getting a sample from the model
-  + the normalizing term (the partition function)
-    + more than a few hidden units
+  + the normalizing term (the partition function): grow exponentially w/ more than a few hidden units
-    + grow exponentially
   + Markov Chain Monte Carlo (MCMC)
     + get samples from the model starting from a random global configuration
     + keep picking units at random and allowing them to stochastically update their states based on their energy gaps
+    + energy gaps deptermined by the states of all the other units in the network
   + run the Markov chain
     + reaching the stationary distribution (thermal equilibrium at a temperature of 1)
     + the probability of a global configuration related to its energy by the Boltzmann distribution